 - Sour cream

-In a large bowl, stir salt and brown sugar in the water, then wait for the salt and sugar to dissolve, about five minutes.
-Add the trout fillets and refrigerate for at least 1 hour, up to 8 hours.
+- Brine the trout, soak the wood: In a large bowl, stir salt and brown sugar in the water, then wait for the salt and sugar to dissolve, about five minutes.
+Add the trout fillets and refrigerate for at least 1 hour, up to 4 hours.
 While the trout is brining, soak the smoking wood in water.

-Remove the foil to a sheet pan, tightly cover with plastic wrap, and refrigerate until it is time to serve, up to three days.
-To serve, scrape the fillet away from the skin with a spatula, transfer to a serving platter, and serve with the accompaniments.
+- Serve: Serve immediately, or (my preferred method) chill the smoked trout first.
+To chill, move the foil tray of trout to a sheet pan, let cool at room temperature for 15 minutes, then cover with plastic wrap and refrigerate for up to 3 days.
+To serve, scrape the trout fillet away from the skin with a spatula - the skin will stick to the foil.
+Serve with the accompaniments.